Image Credit: readingrainbow.com

 So here’s the thing.
 I realized today that I may never hit the lottery or acquire celebrity status such as Kim Kardashian or the Real Housewives of….wherever.
-I may never become a movie star.
+I may never become a movie star or famous blogger.
 I may never become even remotely wealthy or any of those things that most people like me fantasize about.

 What I am trying to do is become content with the quality of my life, if none of my wildest dreams ever come true.
 Right now, I can suffice it to say, that I am not happy.
 And if none of those things ever happen… if I’m never going to attain my dreams, as hard as I may (or may not work towards them), then what would make me happy in life?

 Simply put, I want to be comfortable.
 If I can’t find a career that I love, then at least, I want a job that I don’t mind going to and that gives me some fulfillment every now and then.
 I would like a salary that I am comfortable earning that will cover my bills and allow me to have some money left over, to save and (a little) to spend.
 To tithe.
 To go on vacation, once a year.
 To pay back my student loans and my car note and insurance and all of my necessities.
 And to splurge on an exquisite and expensive pair of shoes, once in a while.
 I want to be able to help my family.
 And treat my girlfriends to dinner at a nice restaurant.
 I want to not dread going to work in the morning or have anxiety when I pull into the parking lot.
 But, there seems to be an imbalance.
 If I’m going to be stressed at my job, at least I’d like to be handsomely compensated in the form of my payroll.
 The last thing I want is to be stressed about my work and how I’m going to pay my bills.
 That seems to be the most imbalance of all.